 Which part of the US are cockroaches and insects present?

 You can find North American cockroaches in sewers and drains.
-City sewer systems of the US are the parts where most cockroaches are present.
+City sewer systems in the US are where most cockroaches are present.
 Many cockroaches are around us seasonally during the spring or summer.

-For instance, Brood X is one brood of about 15 biggest periodical cicadas present in the US that appear after 17 years.
-And 2021 is going to be the year in which this cicada brood will set to emerge.
+For instance, Brood X is one of the 15 biggest periodical cicadas in the US that appear after 17 years.
+And 2021 was the year in which this cicada brood emerged.

 What do cockroaches and cicadas eat?